w3mg/duckrails/README.md

 The application is by default configured to use sqlite3.
 If you want to use another configuration, update the <code>config/database.yml</code> accordingly to match your setup.

+## Docker

+A docker image is available at docker hub under [iridakos/duckrails](https://hub.docker.com/r/iridakos/duckrails/).

+To obtain the image use:

+`docker pull iridakos/duckrails`

+To start the application and bind it to a port (ex.
+4000) use:

+`docker run -p 4000:80 iridakos/duckrails:latest`

 ## Contributing

 1. Fork it ( https://github.com/iridakos/duckrails/fork )